deusExMac/TwitterSearch/README.md

 # TwitterSearch

-A simple python program to demonstrate searching and downloading of Twitter tweets using v2 of the Twitter API.
-Experimental.
+A simple python program to demonstrate searching and downloading of Twitter tweets using the [v2 of the Twitter API](https://developer.twitter.com/en/support/twitter-api/v2).
+The sole puprose is to test the v2 API related to simple searches.
+This is experimental and has been created hastily.
+Has not been tested thoroughly.
-I may have been taken away and have overengineered some aspects.
 Any bug or design error that you may see is exclusively my fault.
 Have mercy.